ayoayco/blog/_posts/2021-11-01-weekly-review-12.md

 Taking risks has always been a part of life, and, with them, the possibility of failures.
 But to me, I think, this is how we live intentionally.<!--more-->

 When I was younger, of course, failures devastated me.
-But I've always thought that intentionally taking a significant step toward a future I want is always preferrable to just taking what life throws at me.
+But I've always thought that intentionally taking a significant step toward a future I want is preferrable to just taking what life throws at me.

 I think the power of humans, aside from making plans, is their capability to pivot when a plan didn't work.